Social security delayed benefits will no longer be an option for married couples

-In light of new law that will eliminate two popular strategies, married couples retiring in the future need to rethink how to maximize payouts
+In light of the law that eliminated two popular strategies, married couples retiring in the future need to rethink how to maximize SSA spousal benefits.

-The Bipartisan Budget Act (HR 1314) eliminates these strategies, which remained available only for a limited time.
+The Bipartisan Budget Act (HR 1314) eliminated these strategies.

 - If the individual retires at 62, he or she receives 75 percent of the primary insurance amount.

 For example, suppose an individual born in 1950 has a primary insurance amount of $1,000 per month.
 If she retires at 62, the monthly benefit is $750.
 If she retires at 66, she receives the full $1,000.
-If she retires at 70, the monthly benefit is $1,320.
+If she delays benefits until 70, the monthly benefit is $1,320.
 Note that if she continues to work and pay FICA taxes after reaching full retirement age, she might collect even higher benefits when she retires.

 How married couples collect and delay benefits